jdlongmire/LFT_GEN_19_LEAN/Reminders.md

 git commit -m "Updated file"
 git push origin main

+That stages **only that file**, commits it with your message, and pushes it to `main`.

-or for the whole repo
+or - for the whole repo

 git add -A
 git commit -m "Latest updates" git push origin main
 ```

-That stages **only that file**, commits it with your message, and pushes it to `main`.

-Do you want me to also give you the **fast “one-command” check-and-sync” version**?

 Here’s a **simple Git cheat sheet** with the essentials: